Limits on Dark Matter Compact Objects implied by Supermagnified Stars in Lensing Clusters: Corrugated band widths

-We list also the convergence contributed by stars that is implied by the intracluster light brightness near the image, $\kappa_\star$, that is reported in the listed references for 6 of the 9 events.
-In most cases, values of the surface mass density in microlenses ($\Sigma_\star$) is reported after assuming a Salpeter or Chabrier initial mass function, and we then compute $\kappa_\star = \Sigma_\star/\Sigma_\text{crit}$.
-This measurement of $\Sigma_\star$ is not reported yet for the other 3 cases.
+We list also the convergence contributed by stars that is implied by the intracluster light brightness near the image, $\kappa_\star$, that is reported in the listed references for 5 of the 9 considered events.
+Here we simply list the surface density values directly as reported by the authors in each reference where it is given, although surface densities are obviously inferred from the observed surface brightness, generally assuming a Chabrier initial mass function, or a Salpeter one with a calibrated mass lower limit.
+This should be improved in the future using the same standardized initial mass function for all cases.
+We then compute $\kappa_\star = \Sigma_\star/\Sigma_\text{crit}$.
+This measurement of $\Sigma_\star$ is not reported yet for the other 4 cases.

-The predicted corrugated band half widths, $r_w$, are then computed using equation (\ref{eq:rw}), and are shown as black horizontal bars in Figure \ref{fig:critical curve distances plot}, for all the 9 events we use.
+The predicted corrugated band half widths, $r_w$, are then computed using equation (\ref{eq:rw}), and are indicated at the position $r=-2r_w$ as black horizontal bars in Figure \ref{fig:critical curve distances plot}, for the 5 events with a known value of $\kappa_\star$.
+In this way, the dashed line at $r=0$ ($s=+r_w$) indicates the outer edge of the corrugated band, and the bars at $s=r+r_w=-r_w$ indicate the inner edge, while the band center is in between at $r=-r_w$.
+We also show as red horizontal bars the bandwith corresponding to a total surface density of compact objects equal to 1\% of the total mass surface density of the lensing model (i.e., $\kappa_\star = 0.01 \kappa_0$), again at $r=s-r_w=-2r_w$.
+The observed angular separations between the star images and each model MaCL are shown as blue dots.
 For event number 6 we did not have the magnification matrix of the lens model available and the red bar indicates the mean of the other lenses.

-We also show as red horizontal bars the same bandwith $r_w$ when we assume that compact objects account for 1\% of the total mass surface density of the lensing model (i.e., $\kappa_\star = 0.01 \kappa_0$).
-The observed angular separations between the star images and each model MaCL are shown as blue dots.

-We see that generally, the images are always observed at the expected separations from the MaCL, compared to $r_w$.
-There are two cases where the image is substantially further, events 6 and 11.
-As discussed earlier, we do not consider event 6 in view of the modeling uncertainties; in fact the large separation from the MaCL for this event is quite unreliable and may actually be much smaller, as discussed by \cite{DPK22}.
-However, we think that event 11, and also event 9 with a more moderate separation outside the corrugated band, are real cases of microlensed stars that can occur further from the MaCL according to equation (\ref{eq:probi}), as we further discuss below.
+We see that generally, the images are observed at locations compatible with the expected center and width of the corrugated band.
+For the distribution assumed in equation (\ref{eq:probir}), we expect half of the images to lie between the dashed line at $r=0$ and the black or red bars depending on our assumed $\kappa_\star$.
+As mentioned in Section \ref{sec:distribution}, the nature of event 6 is questionable, and the only other event that is a substantial outlier is event 11, which would lie very far from the corrugated band if we believe the very small value of $\kappa_\star$ contributed by intracluster stars given by \cite{MCZ23}.
+Event 11 may be a true outlier in the distribution of highly magnified stars or may have its stellar surface density underestimated.